 MySQL

-MySQL is a popular choice for Python developers because it is easy to use and has a wide variety of features.
-It also has a large user base, so plenty of resources are available online if you need help.
-Additionally, MySQL is free and open-source software, making it a cost-effective option for businesses.
+MySQL is a popular choice for Python developers due to its ease of use and a wide range of features.
+With a large user base, plenty of online resources are available for support.
+MySQL is also free and open-source, making it a cost-effective option for businesses.

 SQLite